thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 * PSK Key Exchange Modes, and
 * Application-Layer Protocol Negotiation (ALPN).

-For use of external pre-shared keys {{!RFC9258}} makes the following
+Note that these extensions may also appear in ECDHE or resumption handshakes;
-recommendation:
+the requirement here is that external PSK-only endpoints MUST support them.

-> Applications SHOULD provision separate PSKs for (D)TLS 1.3 and prior versions.
+For external pre-shared keys, {{!RFC9258}} recommends that applications SHOULD provision separate PSKs for (D)TLS 1.3 and prior versions.

 Where possible, the importer interface defined in {{!RFC9258}} MUST be used for external PSKs.
 This ensures that external PSKs used in (D)TLS 1.3 are bound to a specific key derivation function (KDF) and hash function.

-The SNI extension is discussed in this document and the justification for implementing and using the ALPN extension can be found in {{?RFC9325}}.
+SNI is discussed in {{sni}}; the justification for implementing and using the ALPN extension can be found in {{?RFC9325}}.

 An implementation supporting authentication based on certificates and raw public keys MUST support digital signatures with ecdsa_secp256r1_sha256.
 A